imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletescheduledmessagesbulk"></a>
 # **DeleteScheduledMessagesBulk**
-> void DeleteScheduledMessagesBulk (DeleteScheduledMessagesBulkInputObject deleteScheduledMessagesBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteScheduledMessagesBulk (DeleteScheduledMessagesBulkInputObject deleteScheduledMessagesBulkInputObject)

 Delete scheduled messages by given ID(s) or delete all scheduled messages.